Allam Khodair: Karting

 Between 2000 and 2001, Khodair dedicate to his studies on the University of administration of Companies in FAAP with a dedication in the textile industry.

 Formulas

-In 2002, he returned to motorsport in the Brazilian Formula Renault 2.0 championship that he won the next season, in 2003.
-The same year, Khodair ran 2 races in the Formula Renault 2000 UK.
+In 2002, Khodiar returned to motorsport in the Brazilian Formula Renault 2.0 championship that he won the next season, in 2003.
+The same year, he ran two races in the Formula Renault 2000 UK.

-In 2004, he joined the Euro Formula 3000.
+In 2004, Khodiar joined the Euro Formula 3000.
 In the four final rounds of the 2006-07 season, Khodair replaced Alexander Khateeb in the A1 Grand Prix series for A1 Team Lebanon.
 He was allowed to race with the Lebanon team because of his Lebanese descent.

 Touring car

-Since 2005, he races in the Copa NEXTEL Stock Car with Boettger Competições team since 2006 driving Chevrolet Astra.
+Since 2005, Khodiar races in the Copa NEXTEL Stock Car with Boettger Competições team since 2006 driving Chevrolet Astra.
 Since 2007, Khodair has raced for Blau Motorsport.